wadelau/wadelau.github.io/hanjst/hanjst-install.md

 </html>
 ```
 We adds two more elements for Hanjst, trying to adjust the behaving of the template engine.
+1. a SCRIPT for run-time settings where we set

 ### Run-time